IBM/zOS-Client-Web-Enablement-Toolkit/Example-zOSMF/README.md

 - Updates to the sample itself

  This sample is designed to be a REXX program run as a batch job.
- First store this sample, `RXZOSMF` as a member in a dataset.
+ First, store this sample, `RXZOSMF`, as a member in a dataset.
 Next, update the default job name, `TKTxxx1`, to something more appropriate.
 Keep in mind, the AT-TLS policy definition and if it applies to a specific job prefix

  ![jobname](images/jobName.png)